AF-Github1/WebotsWorkshop/README.md

 This repository contains the instructions and the code for the Webots workshop done in 31/05/2023 and 01/06/2023 in the school of (?) within the context of AZORESBOT2023.

-It is meant to serve as a supporting document.
+It is meant to serve as a supporting learning document.

 In the case that someone that already has significant experience with Webots comes here, this repository will be mostly useless, as this is only meant as an introduction to the Webots interface and some of the specific functions that Webots uses.